Worldev/Mikicat-Antivirus/README.md

 ***Important:*** You mustn't delete the LICENSE.txt or IMPORTANT.txt or idea.txt because you'll have problems executing the antivirus.

 ***Note:*** You should have a Full Antivirus apart of this one, because there are only few virus registered.
+We are working to make this antivirus better.